19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Game Structure/Check.md

 A result of 1 (natural 1) is a [Critical Failure](../Dice%20Rolls/Critical%20Failure.md).

 The reason 20 is a success and 1 is a failure means that the result is always uncertain.
-As that the referee should only call for a check when the outcome is *uncertain*, otherwise, just resolve the outcome and move on.
+Accordingly the referee should only call for a check when the outcome is *uncertain*, otherwise, just resolve the PCs request and move on.